auth0/auth0.js/README.md

 Client Side Javascript toolkit for Auth0 API

-> Auth0.js v9 uses our latest embedded login API.
-This version **cannot be used inside Auth0-Hosted Login Pages**.
-If you are using a Hosted Login Page, keep using Auth0.js v8.

 Need help migrating from v8?
 Please check our [Migration Guide](https://auth0.com/docs/libraries/auth0js/v9/migration-guide)

 If you want to read the full API documentation of auth0.js, see [here](https://auth0.github.io/auth0.js/index.html)